leodevo/MPG-Datas-CLI/README.md

 Node.JS CLI for the fantasy football game "Mon Petit Gazon".
 Display players datas according to user inputs.

-!
-Pre-requesite : Users should first extracts the datas using my script "MPG-Datas-Extraction"
+!Pre-requesite : Users should first extracts the datas using my script "MPG-Datas-Extraction"

 # What I Learned